 Osteopathy was founded by Andrew Taylor Still, a preacher who became a Civil War surgeon.
 Still lost three of his young sons to spinal meningitis and grew disillusioned with the conventional medical practices of the day.
 He believed that medicine should take into account the totality of the patient’s life and experience, not just the current symptoms.
 He embarked on intensive study of how the systems of the body were interconnected, which became the foundations of osteopathy.
 He believed that gentle manipulation of the muscle tissue and bones would facilitate the body’s self-healing mechanisms, reducing inflammation and disease with less use of drugs and surgery.

 This whole-body approach remains a foundation of OMT, though advances in science and research have shined light on the efficacy of OMT.
-This study suggests that OMT improved sustained attention in children with ADHD.
-This study showed that children diagnosed with neurologic problems and treated with OMT showed improvements in neurological performance.
+This study suggests that OMT improved sustained attention in children with ADHD. another study showed that children diagnosed with neurologic problems and treated with OMT showed improvements in neurological performance.

 Things To Consider